Darrell Henderson Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Matchup vs. San Francisco

-- Against the 49ers, Henderson's 36.8 rushing yards per game over his five career matchups are 2.7 fewer than his over/under in Sunday's game.
+- Henderson has averaged 36.8 rushing yards per game in his five career matchups against the 49ers, 2.7 fewer yards than his over/under in Sunday's game.

-- In five games versus the 49ers Henderson has not rushed for a touchdown.
+- Henderson, in five matchups against the 49ers, has not run for a TD.

-- Conceding 106 rushing yards per game, the 49ers have the ninth-ranked run defense in the NFL.
+- In terms of defending against the run, the 49ers are ninth in the NFL, allowing 106.0 yards per game.

-- Henderson and the Rams will face off against the NFL's 23rd-ranked defense in terms of rushing touchdowns conceded (17).
+- The Rams are up against the NFL's 23rd-ranked D when it comes to rushing TDs allowed (17 this season).

 Recent Performances